 Representative jury trials, non-jury trials, arbitrations, and appellate experience are described in more detail below.

 - Metropolitan Transportation Authority (MTA) v.
 Southern California Gas Co.
-(2019): Prevailed on summary judgment in Los Angeles Superior Court what MTA declared was a $60 million dispute, where MTA attempted to hold SoCalGas responsible for the costs of utility relocations caused by MTA’s new transit rail projects.
+(2019-2021): Prevailed in the Los Angeles Superior Court and the California Court of Appeal in what MTA declared was $800 million dispute, where MTA attempted to hold SoCalGas responsible for the costs of utility relocations caused by MTA’s new transit rail projects.

 - ITX v.
 King’s Seafood Co.
 (2019-2020): Lead trial counsel in a construction defect dispute in Orange County Superior Court involving a high-end restaurant.
 Case settled on the eve of trial.

-- Holder Representative v.
+- [Holder Representative] v.
 Green Dot Corp.
-(2018): Lead counsel in an arbitration before an independent accounting firm on behalf of the respondent regarding whether an earn-out was earned and required to be paid.
+(2018): Lead counsel in an arbitration before an independent accounting firm on behalf of the respondent regarding whether an earn-out was earned and required to be paid, which was successfully resolved.

 - Neil Edwards & John Edwards, and Dunn Edwards Corp. v.
 Peter Edwards (2016/2017): Lead trial counsel in Delaware Chancery Court for Neil & John Edwards, in a dispute involving whether a Stockholders Agreement inhibited the sale of Dunn Edwards Corp. to a strategic buyer.
 Case favorably settled following the completion of trial, briefing and submission of the matter, and Dunn Edwards Corp. subsequently sold for a reported amount in excess of $550 million.